E Embarcadero

 The E Embarcadero is a historic streetcar line that is the San Francisco Municipal Railway's second heritage streetcar line in San Francisco, California.
 Trial service first ran during the Sunday Streets events on The Embarcadero in 2008.
 The line initially ran on weekends only, but expanded to weeklong service in late April 2016.

-In March 2020, the line was suspended indefinitely due to the COVID-19 pandemic, and as of 2025, the line is still not operating.
+In March 2020, service on the line was suspended as part of service reductions during the COVID-19 pandemic.

 Route

 The initial routing of the line is nearly identical to the defunct 32 Embarcadero bus line, which was discontinued after the F Market & Wharves line began operating along the Embarcadero in 2000.

 It runs the length of the Embarcadero and San Francisco's segment of the Bay Trail, along pre-existing track used by the F Market & Wharves historic streetcar as well as the N Judah and T Third Street Muni Metro lines and previously unused track bypassing Market Street subway's Embarcadero portal.
 Service runs from Jones Street and Jefferson Street in Fisherman's Wharf to near the N Judah's platform at Caltrain's King Street and 4th Street Station in the Mission Bay neighborhood – the last trains of the day run to near the adjacent T Third platform at 4th and Berry.
 Since there is no loop at the Caltrain station, only double-ended streetcars are able to operate on the line until a loop track is built.